fraud-intelligence-limited/fil-documentation/src/api-specification/contribution-controller/retrieving-a-contribution-by-ID.md

 ::: warning

-Starting with FIB 1.3.1, expired contributions are no longer retrieved by ID.
+Starting with version 1.3.1, expired contributions are no longer retrieved by ID.

 :::